Reknij/Bbob.Doc/articles/Plugin/pluginIntroduction.md

 ## Command deploy
 Mainly to deploy the blog website.
 Must generate first.

+## CommandComplete
+When target command complete will invoke.

 # Plugin Config
 All plugin include build-in plugin, their config is save in `./configs/...`
 ```